aws-samples/data-protection/README.md

 # AWS Data Protection Workshops

-If you are dealing with protecting data on your AWS architecture using methods such as encryption or certificate management, these workshops can help you learn in depth.
-We will be using the Cloud9 IDE and a combination of python code and AWS console access for these workshops.
+If you are considering protecting data in your [AWS](https://aws.amazon.com/) environment using methods such as encryption or certificate management, these workshops can help you learn in depth.
+We will be using the [Cloud9 IDE environment](https://aws.amazon.com/cloud9/) and a combination of [Python](https://www.python.org/) code and AWS console access for these workshops.

 # Ubiquitous Encryption